cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 message being signed is well-structured.
 Depending on the application, zero knowledge proofs could be useful for this purpose.
 Defining such a proof is out of scope for this document.

-## Salt State
+## Randomized and Deterministic Signatures {#det-sigs}

-The PSS salt is a randomly generated string chosen when a message is encoded.
+When sLen > 0, the PSS salt is a randomly generated string chosen when a message is encoded.
+This means the resulting signature is non-deterministic, meaning that two signatures over the same message will be different.
 If the salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to carry client information to the server.
 For example, the salt might be maliciously constructed to encode the local IP address of the client.
-Implementations MUST ensure that the salt is generated correctly to mitigate such issues.
+As a result, APIs SHOULD NOT allow clients to provide the salt directly;
+see {{apis}} for API considerations.

+When sLen = 0, the PSS salt is empty and the resulting signature is deterministic.
+Such signatures may be useful for applications wherein the only desired source of entropy is the input message.

+Applications that use deterministic signatures SHOULD carefully analyze the security implications.
+When the required signature scheme is not clear, applications SHOULD default to randomized signatures.

 ## Key Substitution Attacks